 RAB DRILL PROGRAMME

-The planned 2,000m RAB drilling programme will consist of approximately 50 holes drilled on linear fences across the targets.
-The programme will seek to verify the existence of near surface nickel sulphide mineralisation at each target whilst increasing the geological understanding such that the orientation and the meterage of a planned follow-up diamond drill programme can be optimised to confirm the scale of any nickel sulphide mineralisation.
+The 1,965m RAB drilling programme consisted of 50 holes drilled on linear fences across the Targets.
+The programme successfully increased the geological understanding at the two localities such that the orientation and the meterage of the planned follow-up diamond drill programme can now be optimised to confirm the scale of any nickel sulphide mineralisation.

-The drilling will be conducted by an experienced Tanzanian company in line with international best practice and in accordance with health and safety and COVID-19 precautions.
+The RAB programme was conducted by an experienced Tanzanian drilling company in line with international best practice and in accordance with health and safety and COVID-19 precautions.

 HISTORIC NICKEL EXPLORATION

 The Haneti area was first explored in 1931 by a private prospector who collected a nickel‐rich magnetite sample at Mihanza Hill.
 Later trenching uncovered a few discontinuous green stained veins rich in nickel‐silicates and containing several percent nickel.

 In the early 1960s the Geological Survey of Tanzania carried out mapping, pitting, soil sampling, trenching and rock chip sampling of ultramafic outcrops on the Zoani, Mindii and Mihanza hills, within the HIUC belt.

 Further geological mapping and sampling was undertaken in 2006, 2007 and in 2013.

 Additionally, an AEM geophysics survey was completed over the Mihanza and Mwaka Hill anomalies in 2012 with further geophysics flown in 2015.